vueuse/motion/docs/content/index.md

     ::card
     ---
     icon: 💚
+    ---
+    #title
-    title: Plug and Play
+    Plug and Play
+    #description
-    description: Compatible with Vue 2, 3 and Nuxt.
+    Compatible with Vue 2, 3 and Nuxt.
 Start with defaults, write yours with ease.
-    ---
     ::
   ::
 ::